Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Non-adiabatic photon-axion resonant oscillation in neutron stars

-In this section we focus on O-mode waves propagating in the `weak dispersion' limit with a refraction index close to unity, or equivalently $\omega \!\!\sim \mid \!\!\!\mathrm{k}\!\! \!\mid$.
-The photon-axion-vacuum three-state mixing has been rigorously studied informing that vacuum resonance and axion-photon resonance can be treated independently \cite{Lai:2006af}.
-We adopt the low-enthalpy — `cold' — plasma approximation — \cite{1993ppm..book.....B} for details — and the `strong' magnetic field limit $\omega\!\!<<\!\!\omega_{\!_B}$, with $\omega_{\!_B}\!=\!e\!\!\mid\! \!B\!\! \mid\!\!/m_e$ the gyrofrequency, being $e$ the electron charge — consult appendix \ref{C}.

-In the aligned rotator approximation — $\alpha_m\!\!\sim \!0$ — the magnetic axis and the rotation axis overlap — $\mathrm{\hat{z}\!\leftarrow\!\hat{m}}$ — and the field or the conductivity tensor do not vary significantly during a rotation.
-Restricting propagation and mixing in a wave-guide along $\mathrm{\hat{m}}$, we set $\alpha\!\leftarrow\!\theta$ and $\alpha_m\!\leftarrow\!\theta_m$; being $\theta$ the angle between the magnetic axis and the propagation direction — $\mathrm{\hat{k}}$ — and $\theta_m$ the mixing angle.
-The photon-axion oscillation takes place `on-the-spot' or in a narrow projection along $r_{\!c}$ and therefore we neglect the gravitational gradient.
-In that manner, the wavelength becomes stationary — $\omega\!\leftarrow \omega(r)$ — and arbitrarily shifted to the red.
-We are simultaneously establishing a vanishing magnetic field gradient around $r_{\!c}$, where $\omega_p=\mathrm{m_{\phi}}$ at resonance.
-In the spirit of \cite{Lai:2006af, Battye:2019aco}, from Eq. $\!$\ref{Eq.3.2b} the following mixing equations are derived
+In this section we focus on O-mode waves propagating in the `weak dispersion' limit with a refractive index close to unity, or equivalently $\omega \!\!\sim \mid \!\!\mathrm{k}\! \!\mid$.
+In a strongly magnetized `cold' plasma, the conductivity is non-zero only along the direction of the magnetic field \cite{1993ppm..book.....B} — appendix \ref{C} —.
+The photon-axion oscillation takes place `on-the-spot', or in a narrow projection along $r_{\!c}$ and hence the gravitational gradient is negligible.
+In that manner, the wavelength becomes stationary and arbitrarily shifted to the red.
+The mixing equations are derived from Eq. $\!$\ref{Eq.3.2b} \cite{Raffelt:1987im}